turri21/Arcade-CosmicGuerilla_Senhor/README.md

 ## Known differences/problems

-This core uses a TMS9900 CPU where the original uses a TMS9980 (8 bit version of same CPU, just does 2 memory reads/writes instead of 1 16 bit read/write).
+This core uses a TMS9900 CPU where the original uses a TMS9980 (8 bit version of same CPU, just does two byte reads/writes instead of one word read/write).
 Game speed is controlled using vertical counter, so should still be the same as the original.

 Sound effects are all implemented using samples. (so core needs SDRAM fitted - 32Mb minimum)